andrew-goad/andrew-goad/README.md

 This GitHub portfolio is a public proof layer for **enterprise data strategy, governed analytics, and decision-system architecture**.

-The repositories are not isolated notebooks or dashboard demonstrations.
+The repositories are not isolated notebooks or dashboard-only demonstrations.
 Each independently developed system pairs code with some combination of:

 - business and analytical requirements
 - controlled parameters and strategy configurations